etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 ```

-A thing to note about the `loc` method is that it could return a series instead of a DataFrame when the selection is just one row.
+A thing to note about the `loc` method is that it could return a series instead of a DataFrame when the selection is just one row. so you'll have to slice it in order to return a dataframe.

 ```
 # Python

 iris.loc[1, :]  # selects the first row and returns a pandas.Series
+iris.loc[[1],:] # returns a dataframe
 ```

 But the really awesome thing about `select`, function its ability to /unselect/ columns which is missing in the `loc` method.